To print: Select File and then Print from your browser's menu

 Insulin lowers blood glucose levels both by slowing down the liver’s glucose production and by helping the body’s tissues to use glucose for energy.
 If the blood glucose level goes too low, other hormones, called counterregulatory hormones, work against the action of insulin to raise blood glucose levels.
 These hormones include glucagon, epinephrine, growth hormone, and cortisol.
 All work by prodding the liver to release glucose and by limiting glucose utilization by the body’s tissues.

 In diabetes, this delicate balance is disrupted.
 People with Type 1 diabetes do not produce insulin, so they must inject it.
 They may have deficient or altered counterregulatory responses as well.
 People with Type 2 diabetes either do not produce enough insulin or do not respond properly to insulin, or both.
 They, too, must take steps to control their blood glucose with diet, exercise, or diabetes pills or insulin.
-If blood glucose control measures don’t work, high blood sugar is one of the possible, undesired results.
+If blood glucose control measures don’t work, high blood glucose is one of the possible, undesired results.

 Soon, the bloodstream gets flooded with excessive amounts of these ketones, rendering it more and more acidic.
 At the same time, the kidneys begin filtering large amounts of glucose from the blood and producing large amounts of urine.
 As the person urinates more frequently, the body becomes dehydrated and loses important minerals called electrolytes, which include sodium, potassium, and calcium.
 Having the proper amount of electrolytes is critical to many body functions, including the contraction and relaxation of the heart muscle.
 If not treated, all of these serious imbalances can eventually lead to coma and death.